open-telemetry/opentelemetry-python/README.md

 and defer the choice of the SDK to the application developer.
 Applications may depend on `opentelemetry-sdk` or another package that implements the API.

 The API and SDK packages are available on the Python Package Index (PyPI).
-You can install them via `pip`:
+You can install them via `pip` with the following commands:

 ```sh
 pip install opentelemetry-api